muggy8/improbable/have-and-havenot/o3TDyzle.md

 I then extended my body again and landed on my legs.

-My Hip-to-foot gracefully absorbed the force of the landing.
+My Hip-to-foot tendon gracefully absorbed the force of the landing.

 I turned around to face an Adrian frantically turning around predicting a second attack that didn't come.

-I stood there, off of the platform quite glad I still had enough parkour muscle memory left in me to pull this off.
+I stood there, off of the platform feeling quite glad I still had enough parkour muscle memory left in me to pull this stunt off.

 "Hmm, I seem to have overshot the landing" I said nonchalauntly.